By: Brandy Campbell | Posted: September 26, 2017

 What would you say?
 Think?
 Feel?

 But before the gift, there was simply survival.
 Many of Joseph’s customers are fishermen, and when they come home with full nets, they pay Joseph to repair their roofs and build doors and tables for their homes.
-But when their nets are empty, furniture is no longer a priority.
+But when their nets are empty, their homes are no longer a priority.

 “If there’s no money in their pockets, there is no money for me,” says Joseph.